metalsoft-io/terraform-provider-metalcloud/website/docs/guides/concepts.html.md

 ## Deploy and design mode

 The Metal Cloud uses a two stage approach to provisioning where a user would describe changes required and then apply them in bulk.
 Changes can also be reverted to the deployed state thus all operations with the `prevent_deploy=true` will result only in the editing of the infrastructure and not the actual provisioning.
+In order for the changes to be provisioned, prevent_deploy needs to be explicitly set to false `prevent_deploy=false`.

 ## Servers and Instances